 Are Circuit Breakers Interchangeable?

-Take a reminiscent moment to reflect back to when you are a small child playing with those shaped block toys.
-You know… the one where you had to fit a shaped block into it’s corresponding shaped hole.
-Unless you were the hulk as a child, no matter how hard you tried, the triangle wasn’t going to fit into the square hole.
-Well, believe it not, this early lesson has a real world electrical application.
+Are circuit breakers interchangeable?
+Take a reminiscent moment to reflect on when you were a small child playing with those shaped block toys.
+You had to fit a shaped block into its corresponding shaped hole.
+Unless you were the hulk as a child, the triangle wouldn’t fit into the square hole no matter how hard you tried.
+Well, believe it not, this early lesson has a real-world electrical application.

 Take a look at the photo below.
-You can see that the back of these two breakers have two completely different slots.
-These slots go into a bus bar that is designed specifically, and exclusively for their corresponding breaker.
-Unfortunately, unlike the blocks, it is possible to force install a breaker on a bus bar that it is not designed for.
+You can see that the back of these two breakers has two completely different slots.
+These slots go into a bus bar exclusively designed for their corresponding breaker.
+Unfortunately, unlike the blocks, it is possible to install a breaker on a bus bar forcefully.

 Even if the breakers fit , they may be the wrong type breakers